zevenet/zproxy/README.md

 - **ReplaceHeader** `<Request|Response> <header-name-regex> <header-value-match> <formated-value-replace>`

 	Replace a header in request or response.
+If several regex matches in the header, only the first one will apply.
+	The replaceHeader directive in the services has priority over the listener one.

 		Example:
 		  ReplaceHeader  Request    "^Cookie:"         "^COOKIESESSION=(.*)"  "COOKIEUSER=$1"